bmad-sim/NonlinearNormalForm.jl/README.md

 $$\mathcal{M} = \exp{(\hat{F})} \ , \ \ \ \ \ \ \vec{\zeta}= \exp{(\hat{F})}\vec{x}$$

-where $\hat{F}$ is a \textit{Lie operator} generating the map.
+where $\hat{F}$ is a _Lie operator_ generating the map.
 If the system is Hamiltonian, the generator of the map would simply be a Poisson bracket, however vector fields are used so the formalism applies correctly even for nearly-Hamiltonian maps.

 ## Setup